metaparticle-io/package/tutorials/java/sharding-tutorial.md

 Typically a shard deployment would consist of two different application containers (the router and the shard), two different deployment configurations and two services to connect pieces together.
 That's a lot of YAML and a lot of complexity for an enduser to absorb to implement a fairly straightforward concept.

-To show how Metaparticle/Sharding can help dramatically simplify this, here is the corresponding code in Java:
+To show how Metaparticle/Sharding can help dramatically simplify this, here is the corresponding code in Java (where `your-docker-user-goes-here` needs to be replaced with a Docker Hub user name):

 ```java
 package io.metaparticle.examples.web;